dameraue/dameraue/README.md

 - Javascript
 - html + sass + less + css
 - nodeJS
-- ...

 (and by fluent i mean: 🔥)

-I'm always exctied to explore new things and currently learning OS Customizing on Android 10. 🌱
+I'm always exctied to explore new things and currently learning: the benefits of nosql databases compared to relational dbs. 🌱

 💬 Leave a msg if you like